Last Updated on October 30, 2023

 The most common cranial symptom is hearing loss, occurring in 30-50% of patients with skull involvement.
 Changes in vision may occur secondary to optic nerve involvement.

-Back and neck pain are common complaints due to involvement of spine.
-Facial disfigurement and malocclusion may be occur in jaw bone involvement.
+Back and neck pain are common complaints due to the involvement of the spine.
+Facial disfigurement and malocclusion may occur in jaw bone involvement.
 Ataxia, gait disturbances, dementia, and neurological compromise may result from hydrocephalus and cerebellar compression.

 Physical examination may reveal the patient to be normal.
 Bony deformities, such as an enlarged skull, spinal kyphosis, and bowing of the long bones of the extremities may be present.
 Patients with Paget disease may also have gouty arthritis and should be evaluated for.